Why you should appeal your financial aid award and how you could get more money.

 Financial Aid Officer: This is Financial Aid Officer [financial aid officer’s last name].

 Student: I’m glad I was able to reach you.
-My name is [Fellow name] and I currently attend [high school name] in [city].
-[COLLEGE NAME] has been my top choice school since I began searching for colleges last year.
+My name is [your name] and I currently attend [high school name] in [city].
+[College name] has been my top choice school since I began searching for colleges.
 I recently received my financial aid award letter, and I am worried that I will not be able to cover the costs associated with your school.
 Can you help me identify additional options for assistance?

 Financial Aid Officer: I definitely can.
 Let me find your award letter so we can discuss it.